 In the body of Christ, as well as throughout the US, the fastest growing population group is the elderly (or seniors’ group).
 The reason for the substantial growth in this group is generally attributable to individuals living longer and to the “baby boomers” generation, which is now reaching the age level where they are considered a part of the seniors group.

 Who Is A Senior?

-Identify the senior members of the Bear Valley congregation (60+) and provide ongoing recruitment for involvement in the program.
+Identifying the senior members of the Bear Valley congregation (60+) and provide ongoing recruitment for involvement in the program.

-Bring seniors to Christ who are yet to learn of Him in truth.
+Bringing seniors to Christ who are yet to learn of Him in truth.